ReAmiga 1200 build (white PCB) finished

 Black Amiga 1200

-I just finished building my black Amiga 1200 based on a ReAmiga 1200 motherboard and a TF1260 turbo card and I am very happy with it!
+I just finished building my black Amiga 1200 that is based on a ReAmiga 1200 motherboard and a TF1260 turbo card and I am very happy with it!

 System specifications: